dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 {% pc dart 0 %}
 var teas = ['green', 'black', 'chamomile', 'earl grey'];

-// use forEach() to apply a function to every item in a collection teas.forEach((tea) => print('I drink $tea'));
+// Use forEach() to apply a function to every item in a collection. teas.forEach((tea) => print('I drink $tea'));

-// use map() to create a new collection by applying a function to each
+// Use map() to create a new collection by applying a function to each
-// item and collecting the results var loudTeas = teas.map((tea) => tea.toUpperCase());
+// item and collecting the results. var loudTeas = teas.map((tea) => tea.toUpperCase());
 assert(loudTeas[0] == 'GREEN');
 {% endpc %}